 The costs of unsafe water

-- 663 million people do not have access to clean water.
+- 2.1 billion people do not have access to clean water.
 Water scarcity affects more than 40 per cent of the global population and is projected to rise.

 - 2.4 billion people lack access to basic sanitation services, such as toilets or latrines.